munroe7/Mysql-Terminal-Tool/README.md

 When removing database entries, the user must follow these rules:

-Multiple columns can have conditionals and values
+* You can fill in a conditonal and value for multiple columns
-If a column has a conditional then it must have a value or vise vera Conditionals must match one of the following: <, >, <=, >=, =
+* If a column has a conditional then it must have a value or vise vera
+* Conditionals must match one of the following: <, >, <=, >=, =

 ![](https://raw.githubusercontent.com/munroe7/Mysql-Terminal-Tool/master/img/removal.gif)